Helperbird/website/src/pages/help/features/how-to-pause-helperbird.md

 youtubeId: vwT8SAJfU3E
 cardTitle: Pause and Resume Helperbird
+featureDescription:
-featureDescription: Need a break from Helperbird?
+  Need a break from Helperbird?
 Learn how to pause and restart the extension anytime without losing your settings.
 This guide shows you how to easily turn Helperbird on and off whenever you want.
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-turn-helperbird-on-and-off", title: "How to Turn Helperbird On and Off" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "need-more-help", title: "Need More Help?" }
+    { tag: 'how-to-turn-helperbird-on-and-off', title: 'How to Turn Helperbird On and Off' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, { tag: 'need-more-help', title: 'Need More Help?' }
   ]
 tags: featuresl
 url: help/how-to-pause-helperbird/
 permalink: help/how-to-pause-helperbird/
 ---

 ## Note

 Turning off Helperbird won’t delete any of your settings or data.
 You can easily turn Helperbird back on whenever you’re ready.

 ---